 - Accounts receivable,

 - Land, and

-Liabilities shown on the balance sheet are company’s obligations as on the reporting date.
-Company need to pay it to keep running it’s business.
+Liabilities shown on the balance sheet are the company’s obligations as on the reporting date.
+Companies need to pay it to keep running its business.
 Common examples of liabilities includes;

 - Accounts payable

 - Long-term debt

 - Short-term debt

 Owner’s equity or shareholders equity/capital represents the value of the interest in the assets of the company.
 Shareholders create interest by contributing to the capital of the company and by retaining the profits over the years.
 This means it includes two things;